kevinhammond/CIPs/CIP-0123/README.md

 skills that the end users do not possess.
 It may be easier, if slower, for them to simply resynchronize their nodes from the start of the chain (i.e. from the genesis block).

-Ouroboros Genesis provides additional resilience when recovering from long lived network partitions.
+Ouroboros Genesis provides additional resilience when recovering from long lived network partitions, if the community wants to adopt the chain with the most blocks within the first 36 hours of the outage.
-In Praos nodes resyncing from a point before the chain fork could still in some cases follow the alternative chain (if it is the first one seen) and extra mechanisms may be needed to avoid this possibility.
-In Praos, for example, this may require that all participants on the alternative chain truncate the local block database prior to the partition being resolved.
+In Praos, nodes resyncing from a point before the chain fork could still in some cases follow the alternative chain (if it is the first one seen) and extra mechanisms may be needed to avoid this possibility.
+With Genesis, this may require, for example, that all participants on the alternative chain truncate the local block database prior to the partition being resolved.
 In Ouroboros Genesis when resyncing from a point before the chain fork, the chain selection rules will ensure selection of the correct path for the main chain assuming the partition has been resolved.